-- i) Review overall effectiveness of project management to deliver Output 1 as outlined in the FAA/Funding proposal.
-Have changes been made and have these been approved by GCF for the Output 1?
-Are responsibilities and reporting lines for the Output 1 clear?
-Is decision-making for the Output 1 transparent and undertaken in a timely manner?
-Recommend areas for improvement. - ii) Review the quality of execution of the Executing Agency/Implementing Partner(s) and project partners in framework of the Output 1 and recommend areas for improvement. - iii) Review the quality of support provided by UNDP for delivery of the Output 1 and recommend areas for improvement.
+- i) Review overall effectiveness of project management as outlined in the FAA/Funding proposal.
+Have changes been made and have these been approved by GCF?
+Are responsibilities and reporting lines clear?
+Is decision-making transparent and undertaken in a timely manner?
+Recommend areas for improvement. - ii) Review the quality of execution of the Executing Agency/Implementing Partner(s) and recommend areas for improvement.

+iii) Review the quality of support provided by UNDP and recommend areas for improvement.